NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

   vars_files:
     - ["vars/{{ ansible_net_model }}.yml"]

 These tasks will be run on each cisco switch.
-There are few key parameters that should be properly defined.
+There are few key parameters to be defined.

 hosts:

-Here site code should be defined.
+Site code should be defined.
 As per our inventory, it can be ABC, DEF or GHI.
 Script will only run in entered site.

 serial:

 This is used to serialize the code execution.
-If this is removed, script will be run on all switches in the site in parallels.
-If we define 1 here, automation will run on single switch first.
-Once it is successfully completed, it will run on next switch in the inventory.
+If this is removed, script will be run on all switches at the site in parallels.
+If 1 is defined here, automation will run on single switch first.
+Once it is successfully completed, it will run on the next switch in the inventory.

 In the same way, if we enter 2 or 3 here, it will run on 2 or 3 switches first, once all completed it will move to next 2 or 3.

   vars_files:
     - ["vars/{{ ansible_net_model }}.yml"]

-As mentioned, there are few different models in the infrastructure.
+As mentioned above, there are few different models in our infrastructure.
 IOS file, upgrade version and MD5 value of IOS file vary depend on switch model.

-Here we get model specific variable values from the YAML files stored in “vars” folder mentioned previously.
-Content of each YAML file is as below, for different models, these values will vary.
+Model specific variable values will be retrieved from the YAML files stored in vars folder.
+Content of each YAML file is as below.
+Values will be changed based on the switch model.

 ---
 ios_version: 15.XXXX